FRINXio/frinxio.github.io/frinx-resource-manager/developer-guide/readme.md

 ### Additional info

-#### Telementry
+#### Telemetry

 Support for tracing (distributed tracing).
 Streams data into a collector such as Jaeger.
 Default is Nop.
-See main parameters or telementry/config.go for further details to enable jaeger tracing
+See main parameters or telemetry/config.go for further details to enable jaeger tracing

 #### Health